CaioCeretta/Cod3r/architect/Software Design/use-cases/section2.md

 Since our concrete class is a in-memory database, a way for it to share every persistence made by the use case and not reset every time, is to define a static property equal a new instance of the database, and when injecting the Repositorio to the use case, utilize this static instance attribute

+  ## Lesson 17 - User Login (Login Usuário)

+In usuario/service create a new LoginUsuario.ts class that  implements a CasoDeUso.

+define a constructor that injects the dependencies and accesses these interfaces methods

+Define the comparar senha inside the implementation

+Retrieve the user based on its email and compare the password with the hashed password

+### semSenha(): Usuario

+We should never return a user with the password when logging in.
+So, to prevent this, we create a semSenha method that returns a clone of that instance, but passing the senha as undefined.
+Being able to clone an instance and choose if we want to pass a property as undefined is the primary reason for the optional properties

+`senha?: string` means it can be undefined, string, or empty

+`this.senha = props.senha ? new SenhaHash(props.senha!) : null` comply with this behavior, so our class already
+predicts that this may happen

+### External UI Method

+In the externa folder, where we are creating means to access the use cases via the terminal.kit add a new file for the login

+  ## Lesson 18 - User Session (Sessão do Usuario)

+Inside the utils folder create a new Sessao.ts file

+For the Session, we will need to store only their properties but no a `Usuario` itself

+Define the usuario as a private attribute, and create methods to initiate a add the user to that session, get the user and its sessions

+The iniciar method will assign the user received as parameter to the session private attribute

+After the login is made, we utilize the Sessao.iniciar method

+  ## Lesson 18 - List Users (Listar Usuarios)

+  Use case that return us a list of users.
+Follow the same pattern as the ones before.

+  Create a new behavior inside the terminal utility for listing a table.

+  Object.keys(dados[0]), will get all the keys from the first item array as a second parameter of terminal table, map over the dados and return and over each data utilize the Object.values(d)

+  instead of returning to the table a full user, we can utilize only the `Usuario` properties we want

+  ## Lesson 19 - Product (Produto)

+Inside the `Usuario` folder, we created separated it in the model, the providers, which hold the interfaces `ProvedorCriptografia` and `RepositorioUsuario` and the service

+However, in the external ui folder, inside `usuarios`, we are directly using the core layer, which isn't the best practice.

+For the entity `Produto`, we will make use of the adapters layer to deal with this translation and separate more the concerns.

+  ## Lesson 20 - Product Repository (Repositório Produto)

+  similar to the UsuarioRepo

+  ## Lesson 21- Register Product (Cadastrar Produto)

+CadastrarProduto will be the first use case for product.

+Use the create the ProdutoRepo concrete implementation inside `external/db` folder Since cadastrarProduto use case, receives a produto:Produto, we have to

+  ## Lesson 22 - Fetch Products (Obter Produtos)

+- For this use case we won't have any input parameter, and for the output, we will return an array of `Produto`.
+- Define a repo in attribute in the constructor
+- return repo.obterTodos() method

+in the terminal kit use case call

+- no need for creating any required field
+- instantiate the use case, repository implementation instance singleton
+- call method
+- return the produtos in the `tabela`

+## Lesson 23 - Interface Adapters (Adaptadores da Interface)

+The idea of having these adapters, is not running the risk of bringing an unnecessary complexity for the GUI, and they should only be inside a use case and the model.

+The idea of the "green layer" is creating a "protection barrier" so that we can evolve our use cases/model without these evolutions directly impact our gui.

+There may be an advantage of the graphical interface accessing the use cases/models, because it will minimize the complexity by not having to implement another layer, but on the other hand, we end up creating a bigger coupling level.

+• One example would be:
+  .
+We have our "listarProdutos" use case, and in this moment, it is showing the price in the number format, but what if we would like to show it in "BRL"?
+Since we have access to the model, we can modify the preco.valor to preco.formatado.